mateusbraga/freestore/docs/fault-tolerance-model.md

 ## The System

-The system comprises Freestore clients (the users) accessing the Freestore register subsystem (the servers) through a network.
+The system comprises Freestore clients (used by the users) accessing the Freestore register subsystem (the servers) through a network.

 ## Overall System Fault Tolerance Model

 * error-free operation: All work goes according to expectations.
 The user's reads and writes are performed and confirmed by the system.
 Sequential consistency is garanteed.

-* tolerated errors as long as a majority of the servers is running and reachable:
+* tolerated errors *as long as a majority of the servers is running and connected to the clients*:
   * servers' platform untolerated error
   * network untolerated errors
   * servers software errors.

   To achieve high-availability, proper operation and maintenance should be in place to repair individual servers.

-* detected error: The assumption that at least a majority of the servers is running and reachable was flawed.
-This error indicates that the system no longer garantees its services and must be repaired.
-The client will always return an error from this moment.
+* detected error: A client can detect when the assumption that at least a majority of the servers is running and reachable was flawed.
+This indicates that the system no longer garantees its services and must be repaired.
+The client that detects this error will always return the error from this moment.

-  In other words, the system is fail-fast.
-If it discovers that the assumption was flawed, it refuses to continue working.
+  TODO: The client should have a way to tell the system about this, so no other client will use the system before it has been repaired.

 * untolerated errors:
   * byzantine errors
   * clients' platform untolerated errors
-  * communication untolerated errors (see below)
+  * clients software errors

-## Platform and Network Fault Tolerance Model
+## Platform and Network Fault Tolerance Model (Assumption)

 * error-free operation: The hardware and operating system follow their specifications.

-* tolerated error: Soft hardware or operating system failures.
+* tolerated error: hardware or operating system soft failures.
 The hardware or operating system detects the failure and restarts from a clean state before initiating any further actions.
 This error is then handled as a power failure.

 * detected error: Hard hardware failures.
 The platform is fail-fast and stop working.
 The platform should be repaired or replaced as soon as possible.

 * untolerated error: Something fails in the hardware or operating system.
 The processor muddles along and corrupted data is used before detecting the failure.
-This error is similar to a byzantine error, which the design does not try to detect and neither tolerate.
+This error is similar to a byzantine error, which the design does not try to detect or tolerate.

 * untolerated error: Communication errors that cause the client or servers to malfunction silently, like an error that the TCP error detection